 Total, a French oil & gas company, shared their recent success with additive manufacturing and highlights design freedom as a major advantage.
 Total was able to limit drilling rig downtime by 3D printing repair parts locally and bypassing expensive logistics and shipping costs.
 It’s also worth mentioning that local production and less raw material waste benefits their carbon footprint reduction goals.

-GE Oil & Gas have made it very clear that additive manufacturing is a key component to the future of its business.
-From prototyping to production, AM is enabling engineers to design and build lighter weight replacement parts that do not sacrifice on required strength or quality.
+GE Oil & Gas has made it very clear that additive manufacturing is a key component to the future of its business.
+From prototyping to production, AM is enabling engineers to design and build lighter-weight replacement parts that do not sacrifice required strength or quality.
 GE recognizes that in order for AM to continue its adoption trajectory, the collective industry must maintain quality control standards.

 The DNV GL Digital Warehouse Joint-Innovation Project